xroah/react-components/README.md

-# react-layers
+# react-components
-React layers based on Bootstrap and floating-ui
+React componentsß based on Bootstrap and floating-ui